 SMS spoofing involves altering sender information for fraudulent purposes, such as a phone number and contact name.
-A fake text cannot be responded to or blocked.
-Spoofing is based entirely on impersonation.
+A spoof text cannot be responded to or blocked.
+SMS spoofing is based entirely on impersonation.

 Cybersecurity attacks are increasing rapidly.
 Phishing and similar fraud like spoofing was the most prevalent type of cybercrime reported to the U.S. Internet Crime Complaint Center in 2021, affecting almost 324 thousand people.